Tanzu-Solutions-Engineering/tkg-lab/docs/baseline-lab-setup/one-step-azure.md

 ./scripts/deploy-all-azure.sh
 ```

->Note: This process should take 25-30 minutes to complete.
+>Note: This process should take about 30 minutes to complete.

 ## Tear Down